FMI

 • The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 (regardless of formatting and capitalization).

-This supports the following use cases:
+This supports the following use cases, among others:

 • Inclusion of requirements, specifications, model sources, and other related files that are helpful in understanding and correctly using the FMU in a recognizable way.